emmess1/aoc25/README.md

 use data_structures::*; // or bring specific items you need
 ```

+- See also: [Cheatsheet.md](./Cheatsheet.md) for a quick mapping of problems → tools

 ## LinkedList

 A minimal singly linked list with O(1) front operations.